Armaggheddon/whisper2me/README.md

         ```
         replacing `YOUR_BOT_TOKEN` and `YOUR_ADMIN_ID` with yours

-    - To use CUDA use the following environment variable in the launch string:
+10. Optional arguments:
+    - To use CUDA, defaults to False if not used or if the GPU is not detected from torch:
         ```Dockerfile
         --env USE_CUDA=True
         ```
-        if CUDA is not detected, it will fall back to use the CPU.

-10. Optional arguments:
     - Use fp16 instead of fp32, will be used only if CUDA is True and is detected
         ```Dockerfile
         --env USE_FP16=True